SkylineCommunications/dataminer-docs/connector-help/connector_help/Norkring AS Wonderware Type1 DVE.md

 ### Alarms

-This page displays the following parameters polled from the device: **Station Name, Motor Drift** and **Snittspenning**.All other single parameters are only updated via traps.
+This page displays the following parameters polled from the device: **Station Name, Motor Drift** and **Snittspenning**.
+All other single parameters are only updated via traps.

 To remove the alarms from the parameters linked to traps, click the button **Clear Alarms**.
 This will update all trap parameters to the value ***N/A.***